-Disability Services:
+4. Accessibility Services:

-If you are a student with a disability (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your professor and/or the Disability Services office.
+If you are a student with a disability (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your professor and/or the Accessibility Services office.
 Visit Room E1101 or call Extension 2703 so that support services can be arranged for you.

-Communication:
+5. Communication:

-The College considers WebCT/LMS as the primary channel of communication for each course.
+The College considers Desire2Learn (D2L) as the primary channel of communication for each course.
 Regularly checking this software platform is critical as it will keep you directly connected with faculty and current course information.
-Success in this course may be directly related to your willingness to take advantage of the Learning Management System communication tool.
+Success in this course may be directly related to your willingness to take advantage of this Learning Management System (LMS) communication tool.

-Plagiarism:
+6. Plagiarism:

 Students should refer to the definition of "academic dishonesty" in Student Code of Conduct.
-A professor/instructor may assign a sanction as defined below, or make recommendations to the Academic Chair for disposition of the matter.
-The professor/instructor may (i) issue a verbal reprimand, (ii) make an assignment of a lower grade with explanation, (iii) require additional academic assignments and issue a lower grade upon completion to the maximum grade "C", (iv) make an automatic assignment of a failing grade, (v) recommend to the Chair dismissal from the course with the assignment of a failing grade.
+Students who engage in academic dishonesty will receive an automatic failure for that submission and/or such other penalty, up to and including expulsion from the course/program, as may be decided by the professor/dean.
 In order to protect students from inadvertent plagiarism, to protect the copyright of the material referenced, and to credit the author of the material, it is the policy of the department to employ a documentation format for referencing source material.